ks233ever/DataScience-AI/DeepLearning/CNN_Diabetic_Retinopathy/README.md

 # CNN Diabetic Retinopathy

-A CNN which detects diabetic retinoopathy in images of the retina, and the associated stage of severity.
+A CNN which detects diabetic retinopathy in images of the retina, and the associated stage of severity.